athena-framework/website/docs/components/README.md

 #### Handle the Response

 The type of the value returned from the controller action determines what happens next.
 If the value is an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html), then it is used as is, skipping directly to the [response](#5-response-event) event.
-However, if the value is _NOT_ an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html), then the [view](#4-view-event) is emitted (since Athena _needs_ an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) in order to have something to send back to the client).
+However, if the value is _NOT_ an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html), then the [view](#4-view-event) is dispatched (since Athena _needs_ an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) in order to have something to send back to the client).

 ### 4. View Event

-The [ART::Events::View](https://athena-framework.github.io/athena/Athena/Routing/Events/View.html) event is only emitted when the controller action does _NOT_ return an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).
+The [ART::Events::View](https://athena-framework.github.io/athena/Athena/Routing/Events/View.html) event is only dispatched when the controller action does _NOT_ return an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).
 The purpose of this event is to turn the controller action's return value into an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).

 This event is intended to be used as a "View" layer; allowing scalar values/objects to be returned while listeners convert that value to the expected format (e.g. JSON, HTML, etc.).